António Maria Vasco de Melo Silva César e Meneses

 António Maria Vasco de Melo Silva César e Meneses (1851 — 1923) was a Portuguese noble who was the 9th Count of Sabugosa.
-A law graduate, diplomat and high official, he was also a distinguished poet and writer of short stories, histories, comedies and poems.
+A law graduate, diplomat and high official, he was also a distinguished poet and writer of short stories, history, comedies and poems.
 He was a member of the Life's Vanquished, an informal group of Portuguese intellectuals in the last three decades of the 19th century.

 Early life

 António Maria Vasco de Melo Silva César e Meneses was born in the Portuguese capital of Lisbon, on 13 November 1851, the son of D. António Maria José de Melo da Silva César e Meneses, the 3rd Marquis of Sabugosa and 8th Count of Sabugosa, and Maria do Carmo da Cunha Portugal and Meneses, lady-in-waiting to Queen D. Maria Pia.
 His father was a minister, civil governor and one of the most distinguished members of the Historic Party of Portugal.

 On 8 January 1876, he married D. Mariana das Dores de Melo, the 4th Countess of Murça.
 His wife was a lady-in-waiting to both Queen D. Maria Pia and Queen D. Amélia.
 He completed his law degree at the University of Coimbra in 1877.
 By decree of 15 September 1879, he received the title of 9th Count of Sabugosa.
 In 1882 he began a diplomatic career with the Secretary of State for Foreign Affairs.
 He left the diplomatic service on 3 November 1910, following the establishment of the Portuguese Republic.
 He also served as mayor of Elvas and as a senior official of the house of Queen D. Amélia.